TimothyZero/MedVision/README.md

 ### Description

-Computer vision operators in medical image, such as RoIAlign, DCN and NMS for both 2/3D images.
+Computer vision operators in medical image, such as RoIAlign, DCNv1, DCNv2 and NMS for both 2/3D images.

 ### Supported